eMahtab/max-sum-with-no-adjacent-elements/README.md

 }
 ```

-Above implementation have time complexity of O(n) and space complexity of O(1)
+Above implementation have time complexity of O(n) but space complexity of O(1)
 ```
 Time Complexity  = O(n)
 Space Complexity = O(1)